vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 $ docker-compose -f docker-compose-simple-vic.yml up --no-build -d
 ```

-In the example above, the use of `sudo` creates a child shell that runs a local docker engine and bypasses the environment variables configured to make docker-compose talk to a VIC endpoint.
+In the example above, the use of `sudo` creates a child shell that runs a local Docker Engine and bypasses the environment variables configured to make docker-compose talk to a VIC endpoint.
 In this way, it's possible to do a build, push, pull and run from the same shell using the same client.

 ## A Summary on Compatibility ##